 We believe that collaboration is vital to finding realistic and sustainable solutions that are good for the health of people and the planet.
 We know we cannot do it alone, but by working together through shared values toward a larger cause of building healthier communities for all, in which nutrition plays a pivotal role, we can make a difference.

-Dairy Council of California is proud to launch Let’s Eat Healthy, a movement that aims to bring together educators, health professionals, change-makers and community leaders to elevate the health of children and families through the pursuit of lifelong healthy eating habits.
+Dairy Council of California is proud to launch Let’s Eat Healthy, an initiative that aims to bring together educators, health professionals, change-makers and community leaders to elevate the health of children and families through the pursuit of lifelong healthy eating habits.
 Let’s Eat Healthy invites multi-disciplinary coordination, collaboration and co-creation to champion community health by teaching and inspiring healthy eating habits and making healthy, wholesome foods accessible and affordable to all.

 I was very excited to hear about Let’s Eat Healthy.
-As a long-time advocate for organizational collaboration, I think the Let’s Eat Healthy movement will be a great platform to share ideas and resources, and collaborate to improve community health.
+As a long-time advocate for organizational collaboration, I think the Let’s Eat Healthy Initiative will be a great platform to share ideas and resources, and collaborate to improve community health.